asciamanna/asciamanna.github.io/_drafts/how-can-the-bolden-rule-help-improve-software-development-teams.md

 </figure>
 <br/>

 Growing up in the early 80s with older siblings meant that I got to experience what is known as the second generation of home video game consoles.
-Our family had an [Intellivision](https://en.wikipedia.org/wiki/Intellivision) console.
-The Intellivision console was Mattel Electronics' response to [the Atari 2600](https://en.wikipedia.org/wiki/Atari_2600).
+Our family had an [Intellivision](https://en.wikipedia.org/wiki/Intellivision) console, Mattel Electronics' response to [the Atari 2600](https://en.wikipedia.org/wiki/Atari_2600).
 Development for the Intellivision started in 1977, the same year the Atari 2600 was released.
 We amassed a lot of games for the console over the years, and I played it long after my friends had switched to the Nintendo Entertainment System.

 One of my favorite games was a game called Space Hawk, and it just so happens to be the Intellivision's Bolden Rule moment.
 Space Hawk was Mattel's attempt at their version of the popular game, Asteroids.
 In Space Hawk, you are floating through space with a rocket-powered space suit shooting at various hazards (the titular Space Hawks, bubbles, comets, etc.) before they come in contact with you.
 If you are in danger you can press the hyperspace button.
 Hyperspace relocates your character to a different part of space, but not without a cost.
 Each time hyperspace is used the player's score is decreased.

 During the testing of the game a bug was discovered in the code that was triggering hyperspace.
 When simultaneously pressing the directional disc in a certain direction and pressing the side action buttons (which fire the player's weapon) a hyperspace button press would be triggered.
 This directional disc and side-action button combination is critical to the gameplay so it was a very common bug.
-However, the team couldn't solve the problem and deadlines were looming.
+However, the team couldn't solve the problem and deadlines were fast approaching.

 <img src="/img/bolden-rule/space-hawk-cover.jpg" alt="Space Hawk game cover art" class="img-responsive" />